-For agencies such as OYA, which conducts its own administrative investigations of allegations of sexual abuse, this Standard requires the agency to "follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions."
-The Standard includes specific rules regarding how this is to be done, and how to care for alleged abuse survivors.
+For agencies that conduct their own administrative investigations of allegations of sexual abuse, this Standard requires the agency to "follow a uniform evidence protocol that maximizes the potential for obtaining usable physical evidence for administrative proceedings and criminal prosecutions."
+The Standard includes specific rules regarding how this is to be done, and how to care for alleged survivors of abuse.
 For example, it requires the agency to "offer all residents who experience sexual abuse access to forensic medical examinations whether on-site or at an outside facility, without financial cost, where evidentiarily or medically appropriate.
 Such examinations shall be performed by Sexual Assault Forensic Examiners (SAFEs) or Sexual Assault Nurse Examiners (SANEs) where possible.
 If SAFEs or SANEs cannot be made available, the examination can be performed by other qualified medical practitioners.
 The agency shall document its efforts to provide SAFEs or SANEs."
 In addition, it requires the agency to "attempt to make available to the victim a victim advocate from a rape crisis center."
-The Standard recognizes that these services are not always available in every locality and provides provisions that consider various circumstances.
-For example, it states that "If a rape crisis center is not available to provide victim advocate services, the agency shall make available to provide these services a qualified staff member from a community-based organization or a qualified agency staff member.
-Agencies shall document efforts to secure services from rape crisis centers."
-The requirement for victim advocates goes far beyond including them in forensic exams.
-The Standard states, "As requested by the victim, the victim advocate, qualified agency staff member, or qualified community-based organization staff member shall accompany and support the victim through the forensic medical examination process and investigatory interviews and shall provide emotional support, crisis intervention, information, and referrals."
-In addition to what is required in this Standard, Standard 115.353 requires that all residents have a level of access to advocates.
-Standard 115.353 states that facilities shall provide residents "access to outside victim advocates for emotional support services related to sexual abuse, by providing, posting, or otherwise making accessible mailing addresses and telephone numbers, including toll-free hotline numbers where available, of local, State, or national victim advocacy or rape crisis organizations "
+The Standard recognizes that these services are not always available in every locality, and it provides provisions that consider various circumstances.
+For example, it states that, "If a rape crisis center is not available to provide victim advocate services, the agency shall make available to provide these services a qualified staff member from a community-based organization or a qualified agency staff member.